 Enamel shaping is a procedure that can make a big difference in your smile.
 Because enamel shaping is relatively inexpensive and noninvasive, it is a good place to start changing your smile to the one that you have always wanted.

 Request Your Appointment Today!

 The dental bonding procedure utilizes a composite resin and is used for a variety of structural as well as cosmetic purposes.
 One can draw a parallel between dental bonding materials and a sculptor’s clay.
-By using dental composite resin bonding we can restore chipped or broken teeth, fill in gaps and reshape or recolor your smile.
+By using dental composite resin bonding your cosmetic dentist downtown can restore chipped or broken teeth, fill in gaps and reshape or recolor your smile.

 A very mild etching solution is applied to your teeth to create very small crevices in the tooth’s enamel structure.
 These small crevices provide a slightly rough surface permitting a durable resin to bond materials to your teeth.
 The resin is then placed on your tooth and high-intensity light cures the resins onto your tooth’s surface – with each individual layer of resin hardening in just minutes.
 When the last coat has been applied to your tooth, the bonded material is then sculpted to fit your tooth and finely polished.

 The resin for dental bonding comes in many shades so that we can match it to your natural teeth.
 Due to the layers involved, dental bonding will take slightly longer than traditional silver fillings because multiple layers of the bonding material are applied.
 Typically bonding takes an hour to two hours depending on your particular case.

 Your cosmetic dentist downtown can perform full-mouth reconstructions drawing upon both cosmetic and restorative dentistry solutions to improve the health, function, and appearance of the smile.

 When severe dental problems require a full mouth reconstruction, Bentall Dental can create a restorative dentistry treatment plan that will simultaneously address the health, function, and appearance of the teeth and gums.